ThomasKerbrat/blog/2016/11/fake_inheritance_javascript.md

 # Fake inheritance in JavaScript

+JavaScript does not have classes or any sort of mold to cast object from.
+As a result, JavaScript does not support inheritance as we understand it in classical Object Oriented Programming.

 ## The Constructor Function

-JavaScript does not have classes or any sort of mold to cast object from.
-As a result, JavaScript does not support inheritance as we understand it in classical Object Oriented.

 However, any function can act as a constructor.
 It works by calling the function preceded by the `new` keyword.